 Smooth and coordinated bodily muscle movements are made possible by dopamine, a substance in the brain.
 Dopamine is produced in a part of the brain called the “substantia nigra.”

 In Parkinson’s, the cells of the substantia nigra start to die.
 When this happens, dopamine levels are reduced.
-When they have dropped 60 to 80 percent, symptoms of PD start to appear.
+When they have dropped 60 to 80 percent, symptoms of Parkinson’s start to appear.

-The four major motor problems seen in PD are:
+The four major motor problems seen are:

-- tremor—shaking that occurs at rest
+- tremor (shaking that occurs at rest)

 - slow movements

 - problems with balance and tendency to fall

 - blank facial expression